phoswald/docker-atlassian/readme.txt

 Overview:
 - Based on OpenSUSE
-- RPM has to be downloaded from Oracle
+- TAR.GZ has to be downloaded from Oracle

 Build:
 $ docker build -t philip/oracle-jdk-8 oracle-jdk-8/